 Set both Spacing X and Spacing Y to 20.

 To help draw the flag accurately, we will turn on the snapping of nodes to the grid lines.
 First select the Snap tab.
 Check the Always snap option under the Snap to grids section.
 This will force snapping regardless of the distance the cursor is from a Grid line.
-Enable overall snapping by highlighting the Snap ( ) icon in the Snap Bar.
-Enable snapping of nodes by highlighting the Snap Nodes ( ) icon in the Snap Bar.
-Next make sure the Snap to Grid ( ) icon is highlighted in the Snap Bar (you may have to widen/heighten the Inkscape window if the icon is not shown depending on the orientation of the Snap Bar, or you can use the drop-down menu opened with the the Down arrow at the right end or bottom of the bar and check the Grids box).
-Finally, make sure the Snap Bounding Box ( ) icon is not highlighted.
+Enable overall snapping by highlighting the Snap (top or left-most , tool tip: Enable snapping (%)) icon in the Snap Bar.
+Enable snapping of nodes by highlighting the Snap nodes, paths, and handles (third ) icon as well as the Snap cusp nodes ( ) icon in the same section of the Snap Bar.
+Next make sure the Snap to Grid ( ) icon is highlighted in the Snap Bar.
+If any of these icons are not visble, you may have to widen/heighten the Inkscape window, or use the drop-down menu opened with the the Triangle at the right end or bottom of the bar and check the appropriate boxes).
+Finally, make sure the Snap bounding boxes (second ) icon is not highlighted.

 After making the changes, you may close the Document Properties window.
 The Inkscape window should look like this:

 The flag has a light-blue background.
 There are several ways to accomplish this; we'll use a filled rectangle.

 One nice feature of Inkscape is that there are very good built-in hints.
 While the mouse pointer is over the Rectangle Tool icon, you'll see a tool tip describing the use of the Rectangle Tool.
 This feature is present for almost all icons and objects in Inkscape.
 The tool tip usually includes the keyboard shortcut for an icon, in this case (F4), indicating that pressing F4 would be another way of selecting the Rectangle Tool.